Ty Cobb: Early life

 When he was still an infant, his parents moved to the nearby town of Royston, where he grew up.
 By most accounts, he became fascinated with baseball as a child, and decided that he wanted to go professional one day; his father was vehemently opposed to this idea, but by his teenage years, he was trying out for area teams.
 He played his first years in organized baseball for the Royston Rompers, the semi-pro Royston Reds, and the Augusta Tourists of the South Atlantic League, who released him after only two days.
 He then tried out for the Anniston, Alabama-based Anniston Steelers of the semipro Tennessee–Alabama League, with his father's stern admonition ringing in his ears: "Don't come home a failure!"
 After joining the Steelers for a monthly salary of $50, Cobb promoted himself by sending several postcards written about his talents under different aliases to Grantland Rice, the Atlanta Journal sports editor.
 Eventually, Rice wrote a small note in the Journal that a "young fellow named Cobb seems to be showing an unusual lot of talent."
 After about three months, Cobb returned to the Tourists and finished the season hitting .237 in 35 games.
 While with the Tourists he was mentored and coached by George Leidy, who emphasized pinpoint bunting and aggression on the basepaths.
 In August 1905, the management of the Tourists sold Cobb to the American League's Detroit Tigers for $750.

 On August 8, 1905, Cobb's mother, Amanda, fatally shot his father, William, with a pistol that William had purchased for her.
 Court records indicate that William Cobb had suspected Amanda of infidelity and was sneaking past his own bedroom window to catch her in the act.
 She saw the silhouette of what she presumed to be an intruder and, acting in self-defense, shot and killed her husband.
 Amanda Cobb was charged with murder and released on a $7,000 recognizance bond.
 She was acquitted on March 31, 1906.
-Ty Cobb later attributed his ferocious play to his late father, saying, "I did it for my father.
+Ty Cobb later attributed his ferocious play to his father, saying, "I did it for my father.
 He never got to see me play ... but I knew he was watching me, and I never let him down."

 Cobb was initiated into Freemasonry in 1907, and he was a member of the Scottish Rite and completed the 32nd degree in 1912.

 In 1911, Cobb moved to Detroit's architecturally significant and now historically protected Woodbridge neighborhood, from which he would walk with his dogs to the ballpark prior to games.
 The Victorian duplex in which Cobb lived still stands.